-Speed of a website is a crucial factor for the success of a website.
-Fast loading websites have many benefits such as high conversion rates, low bounce rate, and improves the overall user experience.
+The speed of a website is a crucial factor for its success.
+Fast loading websites have many benefits such as high conversion rates, low bounce rates, and improves overall user experience.

 The only way to know this is by utilizing free website speed test tools.